Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ## Shapes

 In general, shapes are defined by a number of **vertices**.
 A vertex has a position in 2D space, a color, and a texture coordinate.
-In this chapter, we will learn what each of these properties do, and how the coalesce to form a shape.
+In this chapter, we will learn what each of these properties does and how they coalesce to form a shape.

 ### Vertex Coordinate System

 A shape's vertices define where inside the `RenderArea` it will be drawn.
-The coordinate system shapes use is different from the one we used for widgets.
-OpenGL, on which the native rendering component of mousetrap is based, use the **right hand coordinate system**, which is familiar from traditional math:
+The coordinate system shapes use is different from the one we use for widgets.
+OpenGL, on which the native rendering component of mousetrap is based, uses the **right-hand coordinate system**, which is familiar from traditional math:

 ![](https://learnopengl.com/img/getting-started/coordinate_systems_right_handed.png)

 (source: [learnopengl.com](https://learnopengl.com/img/getting-started))

-Where for now, we assume the z-coordinate for any vertex is set to 0, reducing the coordinate system to a 2D plane.
+For now, we assume the z-coordinate for any vertex is set to 0, reducing the coordinate system to a 2D plane.

 We will refer to this coordinate system as **GL coordinates**, while the widget coordinate system used for `ClickEventController` and the like as **widget space coordinates**.

-To further illustrate the difference between GL and widget space coordinates, consider this table, where `w` is the widgets width, `h` is the widgets height, in pixels:
+To further illustrate the difference between GL and widget space coordinates, consider this table, where `w` is the widgets' width, `h` is the widgets' height, in pixels:

 | Conceptual Position | GL Coordinate | Widget Space Coordinate |
 |---------------------|---------------|-------------------------|